Research and reports

 There are some legal considerations that all new companies face – a big one is deciding on a legal structure.

 Are you going to set up as a sole trader or a limited company, for instance?
 There are benefits and drawbacks to all your options, so you should think about it carefully.
-Read our guide to choosing a legal structure for your business for more details.

 After you've decided on your legal structure, you'll need to register your business.
 How you do this depends on your legal structure – for example, you may need to register with HMRC as a sole-trader.
 If you've started a limited company, you'll register with Companies House.
 Have a look at our going self-employed in the UK checklist for more.
 It has further information on things like how you pay tax and get a mortgage as someone who's self-employed.